zonemaster/zonemaster/docs/public/specifications/tests/ArgumentsForTestCaseMessages.md

 || TLD| The name of a top-level domain.|
 || `time_t` value when RRSIG validation was attempted| The time when an RRSIG validation was attempted, in Unix `time_t` format.|

-Message names maked with a question mark should not be considered stable.
+Message names marked with a question mark should not be considered stable.

 [Basic.pm]:                                  https://github.com/zonemaster/zonemaster-engine/blob/master/lib/Zonemaster/Engine/Test/Basic.pm